kimai/kimai/README.md

 ```

 The default installation uses a SQLite database, so there is no need to create your own database for first tests.
-You can configure your database through your environment (e.g. Webserver, Cloud-Provider) or in your `.env file:
+You can configure your database through your environment (e.g. Webserver, Cloud-Provider) or in your `.env` file.

+If the file was not created during `composer install` please create it manually:
 ```bash
 $ cp .env.dist .env
 ```

-You can adjust the following ENV values to your needs:
+Default settings will work out-of-the-box, but you can adjust the following ENV values to your needs:
 ```
 DATABASE_PREFIX=kimai2_
 DATABASE_URL=sqlite:///%kernel.project_dir%/var/data/kimai.sqlite